Money, Banking and Investing in an Uncertain

 This informative two-day program will alleviate frustration and confusion experienced when reviewing proposals from investment advisors and money managers.
-You will become and comfortable with the unique language of the investment world.
-You will learn what questions to ask prospective advisors, how they are compensated and how much you are paying for your investment portfolio.
-You will gain a solid understanding of the financial markets including the basics of stocks, bonds, mutual funds the risks that are involved with each and how do you keep these risks under control.
+You'll become comfortable with the unique language of the investment world.
+You'll learn what questions to ask prospective advisors, how they are compensated and how much you are paying for your investment portfolio.
+You'll gain a solid understanding of the financial markets including the basics of stocks, bonds, mutual funds the risks that are involved with each and how do you keep these risks under control.

 Help ensure your tribe’s economic prosperity—register today.